 Your mind is massive, gargantuan as a cityscape; let’s say it’s at least as big as New York City: each street is a neural path, each thought a vehicle, be it a pedestrian, a bike, or a car in transit.
-Now, normally as one individual in traffic, you can only be in one mode of movement; however as you move through your mind, you can follow any one individual thought; you can, say, enter a taxi that is “my dad is going to die someday”, then you follow that thought through all its twists and turns down logical avenues to its destination, which for me that thought leads itself to anxiety: regret at the past, fear in the present, worry for the future.
+Now, normally as one individual in traffic, you can only be in one mode of movement; however as you move through your mind, you can follow any one individual thought; you can, say, enter a taxi that is “my dad is going to die someday”, then you follow that thought through all its twists and turns down logical avenues to its destination, which for me leads itself to anxiety: regret at the past, fear in the present, worry for the future.

 Then, let's suppose, you are the mayor of the city, and you feel a responsibility to everything that moves throughout.
 You want the best for the city, and there’s no room in it for road rage.
 So you “try to stop" all the angry movers.
 The trouble is those movers tend to somehow get around, and they are still in your city; maybe sometimes they come from a neighbor, another time a native sneaks by, and you suddenly find yourself inside another taxi, perhaps “winning” an argument you lost earlier in the day.
 You slump over, defeated.
 But the traffic is an illusion and your responsibility to it is fabricated.